 My name is Judie.
-I started this blog in 2008.
-When I first began blogging, my career was focused on writing about health, wellness and fitness.
-I had two health columns on a popular online news site and I wrote for various sites and magazines.
-One of my editors called me a suburban seeker since I was always trying out new forms of healing modalities.
+I began this blog in 2008.
+When I first started blogging, my career was focused on writing about health, wellness and fitness.
+I wrote two health columns for a popular hyperlocal news site.
+I also wrote for other website sand magazines.
+One of my editors called me a suburban seeker since I was constantly covering new forms of healing modalities.

 My interest in energy work has also expanded.
-I received my Reiki Level III certification in August 2011 and am making my way towards becoming a Reiki Master.
-All the while, I continue to cover health and wellness topics for magazines and online sites.
+I am now a Reiki Master Practitioner.
+I am also attuned to SunPoint and Kundalini Reiki energy.
+I continue to cover health and wellness topics for magazines and online sites.
+I’m always looking for new writing opportunities.

-When I’m not teaching or writing, I’m raising my two daughters and being a perfect wife (yeah right!).
-While I love yoga, I also love other forms of exercise.
-I’m a born and raised New Yorker now living in a NJ burb.
-I love lululemon, the color purple and manifesting my desires.
+I’m a mom of two daughters and a perfect wife (yeah right!).
+I’m a born and raised New Yorker living in a NJ burb.
+I love the color purple, lemon bars and exploring different spiritual paths.
 I am very, very lucky and feel so grateful for all the great and not so great things that have been in my life.

 Namaste.